Yuxuan-Liu-Eason/Greedy-Sanke-in-C-/ReadMe.txt

-A classical greedy snake game achieved in command window.
+A classical greedy snake game in command window by C++.

 All files include 6 header files, 6 corresponding resource files and 1 main resource file.
 After loading all file, we can start running.
 No external packages are needed.